The Marine Mammal Care Center specializes in pinnipeds, which means “fin-or-flipper-footed.”

 Guadalupe fur seals are eared seals and can be distinguished from northern fur seals by their pointed, flattened, elongated snouts.
 They are classified as “Threatened” in terms of their conservation status and are seen less frequently than Northern Fur seals in California waters.
 Guadalupe fur seals are generally solitary, and are thought to be non-social animals when at sea.

 Their breeding grounds are almost entirely on Guadalupe Island, off the Pacific coast of Mexico, with recent re-colonization of the islands comprising the San Benito Archipelago.
 A small number of Guadalupe fur seals have also been reported on the northern Channel Islands off California.

-Adopt A Sea Puppy
+Adopt A Pup

 Symbolically adopt a patient and you can help thousands of other animals in need.
-You’ll receive special gifts in exchange for your donation!

 The Marine Mammal Protection Act was enacted on October 21, 1972.
 All marine mammals in the United States are protected and it is illegal to harass, feed, hunt, capture or kill any marine mammal.
-Marine Mammal Care Center receives special permits that allow us to rehabilitate animals in need.
+The Marine Mammal Care Center receives special permits that allow us to rehabilitate animals in need.
 These laws play a crucial role in conservation and the health of our oceans.
 Thank you for supporting our conservation mission.